MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/templating/links.md

 <a href="/my-base-url/about.html">Link text</a>
 ```

-You can pass a variable too, such as when using a `for` loop.
+I think you can pass a variable too, such as when using a `for` loop.
+Maybe only in Jekyll 4?

 ```markdown
 [Link text]({% link {{ item.url }} %})